 - in South Australia phone the Parent Helpline 1300 364 100.

-Then try settling baby again.
+Then you or another person needs to try settling baby again.
 Have a look at the topic 'Crying baby' for ideas about how to do this.

 Looking after yourself will help you deal with stress better.
 Exercise, eat well, rest, and say 'yes' to offers of help.